weslleyrichardi/ise2025.org/README.md

 # Tools:
-- Wordpress
+- WORDPRESS
-- Elementor
+- ELEMENTOR
-- And many other plugins
+- AND MANY OTHER PLUGINS